briis/unifiprotect/README.md

   host: <Internal ip address of your Unifi Protect NVR>
   username: <your local Unifi Protect username>
   password: <Your local Unifi Protect Password>
+  port: <Port used to communicate with your Unifi Protect NVR>
   image_width: <Size of the Thumbnail Image>
   minimum_score: <minimum score before motion detection is activated>
 ```